 - Mac: Supports Mac OS 10.7.x Lion through 10.11.x El Capitan

 - Free downloads of the Lexicon MPXL native plug-in and Ableton Live 9 Lite.

-The Soundcraft Signature MTK 12 and 22 Series (link to Amazon) are simple and easy to use, the recording quality is extremely good and they will serve you well either for live performances or for your home studio, they are my top recommendations for this list.
+The Soundcraft Signature MTK 12 and 22 Series are simple and easy to use, the recording quality is extremely good and they will serve you well either for live performances or for your home studio.

 If you find that buying a mixing board like this one is either too expensive or simply too much for what you actually need, you can always read this article I wrote on the best Audio Interfaces under $300 which offer great recording quality at an affordable price!

 The Zoom LiveTrak L-12 will allow you to record up to fourteen individual tracks to your DAW or to an SD card.